fenago/oracle19c-labs/dataguard/lab_guides/lab_1.md

 Let's do a more on create standby.
 So, that's connecting to the source:

-`RMAN target sys/fenago@orclcdb auxiliary sys/fenago@orcldg`
+`rman. target sys/fenago@orclcdb auxiliary sys/fenago@orcldg`

-So now we areconnected to the target database, which is the source, the auxiliary database, which is the destination.
+So now we are connected to the target database, which is the source, the auxiliary database, which is the destination.
 Now if it says ORCLCDB not mounted, that's right because remember the database names have to be the same.